Student Computer Information

 Although the law school does not currently require students to purchase or bring their own laptop, having a laptop during your academic career here at the UND School of Law is highly encouraged.
 Virtually any current production laptop on the market will suffice.
 However, you will want to ensure your laptop has wireless network ability so you can take advantage of the wireless network in the law school and throughout campus.
 The UND Bookstore (http://www.bkstr.com/Home/10001-95404-1?demoKey=d) sells computers and computer related items at a discounted price for students.

-It is imperative that your laptop is protected by approved antivirus software or else your laptop will not be permitted on the network while on campus.
-There is free antivirus software for Windows and Mac computers located here (http://itsecurity.und.edu/virus.html).
+Irrespective of which make & model laptop you choose, it is imperative that your laptop is protected by approved antivirus software or else your laptop will not be permitted on the network while on campus.
+Once you have a UND identification management account (IdM), use it to obtain free antivirus software for Windows and Mac computers here (http://itsecurity.und.edu/virus.html).
+Other free software links may be found here (http://web.law.und.edu/library/compserv/other.php) without a UND IdM account.

 In order to maximize your computing experience, here are some other recommendations you may want to consider when choosing a laptop: